margrietpalm/im2movie/README.md

 3. Now you can run the script with `im2movie`

 ### Python library
-1. Install dependencies (see above)
-2. Place `im2movie` folder in the python path
+Place the `im2movie` folder in the python path.

 ## Usage